bterlson/strict-event-emitter-types/README.md

 // define your events
 interface Events {
   newValue: number,
-  done: void // void signals an event with no payload }
+  done: void // an event with no payload
+}

 // Create a typed event emitter